WallarooLabs/wally/book/core-concepts/partitioning.md

 }
 {%- endcodetabs %}

-Since the computation only has one stock in its state now, there is no need to do a dictionary look up.
-Instead, the computation can update the particular Stock's state right away.
+Since the state computation only has one stock in its state now, there is no need to do a dictionary look up.
+Instead, the state computation can update the particular Stock's state right away.

 {% codetabs name="Python", type="py" -%}
 @wallaroo.state_computation(name="update stock")